 • Washington, D.C., is 67.

 • Residents of Alaska and West Virginia retire around age 61.

 A lower cost of living may be what’s helping West Virginia residents retire so young.
 West Virginia was one of the 10 most states in the country with the lowest costs of living, according to a 2023 study by Consumer Affairs.

-While those previously mentioned states give a look at two ends of the average retirement age spectrum in the United States, many states have average retirement ages falling closer to what one might expect.
+While those previously mentioned states give a look at two ends of the average retirement age spectrum in the United States, many states have an average retirement age that falls closer to what one might expect.

 Colorado, Connecticut, Iowa, Kansas, Maryland, Minnesota, Nebraska, New Hampshire, New Jersey, North Dakota, Rhode Island, Texas, Utah, Vermont, and Virginia residents retire at an average age of 65.